puutaro/CommandClick/README.md

 #### Create shortcut

-You can create shortcut for current `App directory` or `shellscript` in only `index mode` or `edit execute Always`
+You can create shortcut for current `App directory` or `script` in only `index mode` or `edit execute Always`

 #### Install

-You can move shellscript from download directory.
+You can move script from download directory.

 #### Config